activisthandbook/activisthandbook/articles/introduction.md

 -   **🛠** [**Digital tools**](/tools): We made a toolkit to help you create and communicate.
 You will find tools for editing videos, designing graphics, managing social media, developing websites and much more.

--   🧑‍⚖️ [**Legal rights**](/rights): Learn about your legal rights as rebel & find out more about common police practices in your country.
+-   🧑‍⚖️ [**Legal rights**](/rights): Learn about your legal rights as an activist & find out more about common police practices in your country.

 -   **⏳**[**Theory of change**](/theory)**:** Here we explain what activism is.
 We argue anyone can be an activist.
 Even though you might not refer to yourself as an ‘activist’, we believe this handbook can be useful for anyone who would like to achieve societal change.